evansd/whitenoise/docs/django.rst

 best performance you should proceed to step 3 below and enable compression and caching.

+Fair warning.
+When the WhiteNoise middleware handles a request for static content, the request_finished signal is never sent.
+Django uses this signal to clean up DB connections that it may have created during the handling of the request.
+If you are using a connection pool, and some other middleware that runs before WhiteNoise creates a connection by querying the DB, this connection will not be returned to the pool.
+Be sure to put the WhiteNoise middleware before other middleware that may query the DB.

 3. Add compression and caching support
 --------------------------------------